UofT-DSI/onboarding/environment_setup/README.md

 This repository contains instructions and scripts to get your computer setup for the Data Science Institute certificate programs.

 ## Computer requirements
-Course-work for the certificate program is not computationally intensive.
-A desktop or laptop computer running a supported version of Windows, Linux, or macOS will suffice.
+Course-work for the certificate program is not computationally intensive and most desktop or laptop computers running a supported version of Windows, Linux, or macOS will suffice.
   - Windows 10 22H2 or later
   - Windows 11 21H2 or later
   - macOS 12 or later